ppy/osu-wiki/wiki/Tournaments/OSIM/1/en.md

 ## Organization

-The OIT 2020 was run by various Singaporean, Indonesian, and Malaysian osu! community members.
+OSIM was run by various Singaporean, Indonesian, and Malaysian osu! community members.

 | Position | Members |
 | :-- | :-- |